adambelko/adambelko/README.md

 ## Hi there 👋

-My name is Adam Belko and I am a passionate Front End Developer.
+I'm a Front End Developer with a passion for always learning something new.

 -   Currently learning React